cartona/capacitor-google-play-availability/README.md

 requestEnableGooglePlayServicesWithMessage(requestDialog: RequestDialog) => Promise<{ success: boolean; }>
 ```

-Display a dialog with a message before enabling google play services request and retrieve the result
+Display a dialog with a message before displaying enabling google play services request and retrieve the result

 | Param               | Type                                                    |
 | ------------------- | ------------------------------------------------------- |